-To fix: Susan Anderson, a consultant to skincare product lines including Inspired Skincare and Rodan & Fields, suggests applying hydrocortisone cream as soon as possible to soothe sunburned skin.
+To fix: Susan Anderson, a consultant to numerous skincare product lines, suggests applying hydro-cortisone cream as soon as possible to soothe sunburned skin.

 Dr. Jaliman suggests treating a sunburn by taking an anti-inflamatory medication by mouth and then using a compress of skim milk and water to eliminate redness.
 She also suggests an over the counter cortisone cream or aloe vera for extra relief.

 Contact dermatitis is caused by common summer plants like poison ivy and appears as an itchy hive-like rash.
 Morrow suggests wearing long clothing and gloves when working in susceptible areas and use of the over the counter product Ivy Block as a preventive measure.
 If you notice a blistering rash, see your dermatologist.